-Our client was arrested and charged with Assault Occasioning Actual Bodily Harm pursuant to section 59 Crimes Act 1900.
-It is a Table 2 offence under the Criminal Procedure Act, which means that unless the prosecution elect for it to be dealt with on indictment in the District Court, the matter would proceed summarily in the Local Court.
-The maximum penalty if dealt with this way is 2 years imprisonment or a fine of 50 penalty units or both.
-Actual bodily harm simply means any hurt or injury calculated to interfere with the health or comfort of the victim – it need not be permanent but must be something more than transient or trifling.
-It can include a cut or a bruise, marks or welts etc. A back-up charge of Common Assault was also laid pursuant to section 61 Crimes Act.
+Our client was arrested and charged with assault occasioning actual bodily harm pursuant to section 59 of the Crimes Act 1900 (NSW).
+This is a Table 2 offence under the Criminal Procedure Act 1986 (NSW), which means that unless the prosecution elects for it to be dealt with on indictment in the District Court, the matter will proceed summarily in the Local Court.
+The maximum penalty if dealt with this way is two years imprisonment or a fine of 50 penalty units or both.
+A back-up charge of common assault was also laid pursuant to section 61 of the Crimes Act.

 Upon a plea of not guilty being entered, the court ordered the service of the brief of evidence.
 The brief contains the statements of potential witnesses, including the investigating police officers, the complainant, any medical expert reports, photographs and the like.
 After examining the brief, a notice of listing was completed in accordance with the Local Court Practice direction indicating which witnesses were required for cross examination, and the matter set down for hearing.